What is Chewing Off His Fur?

 If your vet suspects your dog is suffering from acute moist dermatitis, your dog will be prescribed an oral antibiotic to treat the bacterial overgrowth.
 You veterinarian may also prescribe an anti-inflammatory / anti-itch medicine such as a corticosteroid.
 It is critical to use only the prescribed dosages of all medications, especially anti-inflammatory drugs as overdose can lead to other medical conditions.

 If your dog is suffering from seborrheic dermatitis, your veterinarian will help you develop a plan to manage sebum production.
 Many times, managing sebum production involves administering Omega-3 fatty acids, using anti-seborrheic shampoos, or possibly administering retinoids, which are a class of chemicals that regulate epithelial cell growth.

 Prevention of Chewing Off His Fur

 Elizabethan collars can also be used to prevent your dog from further irritating his skin once a bite or condition is discovered and treatment plans are underway.
 If your dog’s fur chewing is related to an environmental or food allergy, you can prevent reactions by avoiding the allergen.
-This is not always easily done, especially with over-abundant allergens, such as grass.
+This is not always easily done, especially with omnipresent allergens, such as grass, dustmites or pollen.
 However, bathing your dog with hypo-allergenic shampoos can significantly reduce the discomfort he feels from coming into contact with daily allergens.